 According to Florida law, an individual who intentionally touches a minor younger than 16 years old in a lewd or lascivious manner—meaning sexually or lustfully—can be charged with child molestation.
 This type of touching can occur on the genitals, buttocks, breasts, or clothing covering these areas.

 The following are the penalties for child molestation in Florida, based on the minor’s age:

-- Child under 12 years old – If an adult who is at least 18 years of age molests a child under 12 years old, he/she can be charged with a life felony, punishable by a maximum life prison term (with a minimum term of 25 years), a fine of up to $10,000, and lifetime registration as a sex offender.
-However, if a person younger than 18 molests a child younger than 12, he/she can be charged with a second-degree felony, which carries a maximum 15-year prison sentence, a fine no more than $10,000, and sex offender registration for up to 15 years.
+- Child under 12 years old – If an adult molests a child under the age of 12, they can be charged with a life felony – which is punishable by a maximum sentence of life in prison, up to $10,000 in fines, and lifetime registration as a sex offender.
+If a person younger than 18 molests a child younger than 12, they can be charged with a second-degree felony, which carries a maximum 15-year prison sentence, up to $10,000 in fines, and sex offender registration for up to 15 years.